allancomeau/rent-vs-buy/v4_0_scoping.md

 Suggested execution sequence — each step independently verifiable before the next:

 1. **Closed-form solve function** in isolation.
 Pure function, testable without UI.
 Confirm test cases (PMI 4-tier boundaries, cross-metro, default-load sanity) return sane numbers.
 Building this as a pure function first decouples math correctness from UI correctness — when a number looks wrong after full wire-up, we know instantly whether the solve is wrong or the wire-up is wrong.
 The v3.9.99 budget-first attempt coupled math + UI + wiring in one pass and debugging became a three-way attribution problem; this sequencing is specifically designed to avoid that.
 2. **Engine integration.** Replace `buildParams` with v4 semantics — not branch to `buildParamsV4`.
-Major-version bump means v3 input state never exists in memory post-migration. `backsolveLoan` is preserved but its only remaining caller is the URL-migration handler (step 7), not the main engine path. simulate() unchanged.
+Major-version bump means v3 input state never exists in memory post-migration. `backsolveLoan` is preserved but its only remaining caller is the URL-migration handler (step 7), not the main engine path. **Also:** add a declining-balance PMI term to `simulate()`'s monthly buyer-cost accumulation.
+PMI applies while `loanBalance / homePrice > 0.8`, drops to zero once amortization brings LTV below that threshold.
+Flows into `totalBuyerCost`, `netBuyerCost`, verdict, charts, sensitivity.
+Required for v4.0 coherence — see Engine Deltas section for why this is coupled to the input-model rework rather than a separate concern.
 3. **Input UI.** Rename fields, remove link toggle, remove P&I input.
 Do NOT wire new engine yet — UI just sets state.
 4. **Engine wire-up.** Connect v4 inputs → v4 solve → simulate().
 Verify default-load renders correctly.
 5. **Financial-snapshot callout rewrite.** Repoint to derived home price + day-0 breakdown + monthly breakdown.